Sarah Gille: Early life and education

 After her doctoral work, Gille trained further as a postdoctoral investigator at Scripps Institution of Oceanography and the University of East Anglia.

 Career

-Gille then accepted a faculty position at the University of California, Irvine.
-In 2000 she moved back to the University of California, San Diego where, as of this date, she is jointly affiliated with Scripps Institution of Oceanography and the Department of Mechanical and Aerospace Engineering.
+Gille eventually accepted a faculty position at the University of California, Irvine.
+In 2000 she moved back to the University of California, San Diego where, as of 2024 she is jointly affiliated with Scripps Institution of Oceanography and the department of mechanical and aerospace engineering.

 Research

 Gille's research centers on the Southern Ocean where she works on air-sea exchange and historical changes in climate in the region.
 Gille uses floats to study the movement of water masses in the Southern Ocean, and combined data from the 1990s in the Southern Ocean with historical data to identify warming at mid-depths that was concentrated within the Antarctic Circumpolar Current.
 Gille's research includes measuring winds from space using the QuickSCAT platform, and assimilating tracer and float data from the Southern Ocean into global models.